Veenadhar-10/Virtual-Hand-Cricket/README.md

 4) After the toss click on start button to start first innings .
 5) You will 6 options/choices from **1-6** .If you are batting first score as much as possible .If you are bowling first try to get out the bot as soon as possible.**Keep a track on how many overs left as well**
 6) After the first innings you will get a pop up message that the first innings completed .
 Click on ok to start second innings .
 7) If you are chasing the target play according to the situation **take risks**,**play slow** keeping the track of number of runs needed and number of balls left.
-8) If you are bowling s
+8) If you are bowling second